Spotify HiFi: release date, price and feature rumours for the expected Music Pro add-on

 (Image credit: Spotify)

-Spotify confirmed that its planned CD-quality streams would be compatible with Spotify Connect, which is an easy way of wirelessly playing streams from the native Spotify app on a phone or tablet to a Connect-compatible device over wi-fi.
+Spotify announced in 2021 that its planned CD-quality streams would be compatible with Spotify Connect, which is an easy way of wirelessly playing streams from the native Spotify app on a phone or tablet to a Connect-compatible device over wi-fi.
 It cuts out convoluted Bluetooth pairing.

-That said, Bluetooth aptX and aptX HD can stream in CD-quality, so as long as a user's source (say, the Spotify app and the phone it's playing on) and receiver (a Bluetooth speaker or pair of wireless headphones) both support that Bluetooth codec, that higher streaming quality should be upheld.
+Qualcomm's popular, ever-present aptX Bluetooth codecs can stream in CD quality, as can the LDAC codec, so as long as a user's source (say, the Spotify app and the phone it's playing on) and receiver (a Bluetooth speaker or pair of wireless headphones) both support that Bluetooth codec, audio transmission between the two should be pretty close to CD quality.
+Bluetooth codecs inherently compress audio, however, which has a knock-on effect on the quality you hear, so the uncompressed wi-fi method is typically superior when it comes to wirelessly transmitting higher-quality audio.

 Could we even see Spotify HiFi launch alongside a high-end Spotify-branded speaker?
 We'll find out soon enough.
 In the meantime, here's a rundown of our favourite wireless speakers, many of which support Spotify Connect.